Guide To E-Bike Gearing Systems

-+Give a wide range of gearing (ie very low gears for easy hill climbing and high gears for speed on the flat and downhill).
-Recent decades have seen the development of a relatively simple form of wide range gearing using only a single chainwheel at the front of the chain and a very wide range of gears on the rear cassette.
+To add a little more color to that last point: recent decades have seen the development of a relatively simple form of wide range gearing using only a single chainwheel at the front of the chain and a very wide range of gears on the rear cassette.

 The number of teeth are often given in derailleur gearing specs.
 For example, on a high-quality mountain bike setup you might see something like ‘Front Chainring 36T Rear Cassette 11-50T’ – T here indicating the number of teeth.

 By contrast, a gear setup on a typical urban bike might feature a 40T front chainring and an 11-34T rear cassette, giving a narrower, higher geared range of gears suitable for typical town riding conditions.

 - Not advisable to change whilst stationary or to change through many gears in one shift.

 In terms of numbers of gears the Rohloff system is the granddaddy of all hub gear systems with its 14 gears, but note it is quite heavy and very expensive.
-It does feature in a number of go anywhere style e-bikes, including many in the Riese & Muller range, proving there’s no real reason you can’t fit the right hub gear to just about any kind of e-bike.
+It does feature in a number of go-anywhere style e-bikes, including many in the Riese & Muller range, proving there’s no real reason you can’t fit the right hub gear to just about any kind of e-bike.

 Like derailleurs, hub gears have distinct pros and cons.

-+Low maintenance.
+- Low maintenance.
 As the gears are not exposed to the elements they can usually be left to run for a few thousand miles without much attention.
 Your chain should also last longer as it is not constantly being moved between different gear cogs.

-+ Can be shifted over several gears at a time and when stationary – ideal features for stop-start riding in towns
+- Can be shifted over several gears at a time and when stationary – ideal features for stop-start riding in towns

-+ If you are looking for a belt drive e-bike rather than a chain drive one you will need a hub geared bike as derailleurs do not work with belt drives.
+- If you are looking for a belt drive e-bike rather than a chain drive one you will need a hub geared bike as derailleurs do not work with belt drives.

 - Great for riding in all conditions as they are sealed from the elements.

 - Usually heavier than derailleurs gears and more expensive, especially for the systems with more gears.

 - If something does go wrong inside the hub it’s generally a job for an expert (though this is very rare and on the flip side reliability is generally a reason for choosing hub gears).

 - You get the option of a ‘back pedal’ coaster or fully enclosed drum brake with some hub gears though these options are much more common in continental Europe than the UK and the US.

 - Often less range than a wide range derailleur system, though note Shimano’s 11 speed setup an Rohloff’s 14 speed hub gears will come close to or exceed many derailleur gear setups in the range they offer.